 A Bollywood film festival would be a fun and unique annual event.

 The United Kingdom pavilion is largely British-based, but there are nods here and there to N. Ireland and Scotland.
-I’d love to see the UK pavilion expanded to allow for more influence from N. Ireland, Scotland, and Wales.
+I’d love to see the UK pavilion expanded to with more influence from N. Ireland, Scotland, and Wales.

 An annual Highland games celebration, inspired by Brave, could be a unique event to draw in visitors.
 Second that for a BIG St. Patrick’s Day festival!